MuKnSys/salesforce-programmable-wallets/README.md

 ## Copyright and License

-Copyright 2024 Web3 Enabler, Inc. Web3 Wallet for Salesforce is distributed under the GPL licence, version 3.0.
+Copyright 2024 Web3 Enabler, Inc. Web3 Wallet for Salesforce is distributed under the GPL license, version 3.0.
 For more information, see the [LICENSE file](https://github.com/MuKnSys/web3-wallet-for-salesforce/blob/main/LICENSE).